Tianjin Metro: Lines under construction

-Line 11 will run from Shuishanggongyuanxilu to Dongliliujinglu.
-It is 22.6 km long with 21 stations.
-Eastern part of the phase 1 of line 11, from Dongjiangdao to Dongliliujinglu (11 stations) is scheduled to open in late 2023.

 Line B1

 A 22.5 km long metro line strictly serving the urban core of Binhai connecting Binhai West railway station to the Yujiapu Financial District and Binhai railway station.

 Line Z2

 A 39.3 km long metro line from Tianjin Binhai International Airport to Beitang station.
 A western extension to Jinzhonghedajie station on Lines 5 and 6 is under planning.

 Line Z4

 A 35 km long suburban metro line connecting the northern suburbs of Binhai to the Tianjin Economic-Technological Development Area and Yujiapu Financial District.